 John Scott Yogi

 John’s Studies: John Scott has been practicing Ashtanga yoga since 1987.
 He was introduced to the practice by early Ashtanga yoga pioneers Derek Ireland and Radha Warell at the legendary Skyros/Practice Place in Greece.
 The practice had a great effect on John and he formed a close relationship with Derek.
-In 1989, under Derek’s guidance, John travelled to Mysore, India to study with Sri K Pattabhi Jois (or Guruji) at his Ashtanga Vinyasa Yoga Research Institute.
+In 1989, under Derek’s guidance, John travelled to Mysore, India to study with Sri K Pattabhi Jois at his Ashtanga Vinyasa Yoga Research Institute.
 This trip changed the course of John’s life and he returned to Mysore annually thereafter.
-In1995, John became one of the few teachers to receive certification to teach Ashtanga yoga from Guruji.
-He continued to study with Guruji until his passing in 2009.
-John continues to maintain a close relationship with the Jois family through Guruji’s son Manju Jois, who he has personally known for many years and who he hosted at Limehouse Yoga in Cornwall.
+In1995, John became one of the few teachers to receive certification to teach Ashtanga yoga from his teacher.
+He continued to study with Pattabhi Jois until his passing in 2009.
+John continues to maintain a close relationship with the Jois family through Manju Jois, who he has personally known for many years and who he hosted at Limehouse Yoga in Cornwall.

-John’s Lineage: John’s teaching is directly influenced by his time spent with Guruji, who, over the many years of study, he built a close relationship with.
-He has been greatly absorbed by Guruji’s vinyasa counted method of ashtanga yoga, seeing this way of practicing as the key to Tristana (mind, body, breath synchronicity) and the ability for the practice to become a moving meditation and a key to the eight limb path.
-John was greatly involved in researching with Lino Miele, a colleague and student of Guruji, the Vinyasa Count which later led to the Lino writing “Ashtanga Yoga”, where the correct vinyasa for all the primary series and intermediate series asanas was collected from Guruji.
+John’s Lineage: John’s teaching is directly influenced by his time spent with Pattabhi Jois, who, over the many years of study, he built a close relationship with.
+He has been greatly absorbed by the vinyasa counted method of ashtanga yoga, seeing this way of practicing as the key to Tristana (mind, body, breath synchronicity) and the ability for the practice to become a moving meditation and a key to the eight limb path.
+John was greatly involved in researching with Lino Miele, a colleague and fellow student of Jois, the Vinyasa Count which later led to the Lino writing “Ashtanga Yoga”, where the correct vinyasa for all the primary series and intermediate series asanas was collected from Pattabhi Jois.
 John also contributed his Ashtanga yoga drawings/glyphs to the book, which were the first drawn representation of the Ashtanga yoga practice.
 John also wrote his own book, Ashtanga Yoga, and in 2002 produced a ground breaking DVD of the same name.

 John is greatly respected and loved by his students, who in turn are greatly inspired also to shine the light for others, guiding them onto the inner path of Ashtanga Yoga.